agostof/BrAPI-FastAPI/server/README.md

 ```

-The output of the call will should be similar to this:
+The output of the BrAPI call (i.e. *http://{your_url}/brapi/v2/commoncropnames*) should contain the following information:
 ```json
     {
         "metadata": {